Maple Shade Township – Maple Shade New Jersey

 According to the United States Census Bureau, the township has a total area of 3.8 square miles of all of its land.
 The 2010 United States Census shows the following facts about Maple Shade Township;

 for more census facts click here U.S. Census Bureau

 Maple Shade Township operates under the Faulkner Act (Council-Manager) form of municipal government.
 The township is governed by a five-member Township Council, whose members are elected at-large in partisan elections to serve four-year terms of office on a staggered basis.
 At a reorganization meeting after each election, the Council selects one of its members to serve as Mayor and another as Deputy Mayor.

-The current Maple Shade Council is Mayor Claire B. Volpe, Deputy Mayor Lou Manchello, Councilperson Joe Andl, Councilperson Rob Wells, and Councilperson Nelson Wiest.
+The current Maple Shade Council is Mayor Claire B. Volpe, Deputy Mayor Lou Manchello, Councilperson Charles Kauffman, Councilperson Rob Wells, and Councilperson Nelson Wiest.

 Maple Shade Township is in the First Congressional District and is part of New Jersey’s 6th Legislative District, due to 2010 census results redistricting.

 Congressman Donald Norcross (856) 427-7000